DIPlib/diplib/changelogs/diplib_3.0.1.md

   `dip::DrawBandlimitedBox()`, `dip::GaussianEdgeClip()` and `dip::GaussianLineClip()` also limit the
   truncation in the same way.

+- `dip::NeighborList` allows accessing neighbors by index, through the new member functions `Coordinates`, `Distance` and `IsInImage`.

+- `dip::Label` is slightly more efficient for 3D and higher-dimensional images; added tests.

 ### Bug fixes

 - `dip::DrawPolygon2D()` produced wrong results for filled polygons when vertices were very close together